rkdarst/scicomp/tut/debugging/debugging.rst

 - Run the code, see the output.
 - You get an idea of what might be wrong, and you try fixing it and it still dosn't work.
 You add more print statements, and repeat.
-- Eventually, you fix it and you have to go comment or remove all of the print statements.
+- Eventually, you figure out what's wrong, fix the code, and have to go remove all of the print statements.

 This is a long, annoying process.
 It takes many rounds, and you are